apoyet/cl2pd/README.md

 The pjlsa routine are written by R. De Maria, M. Hostettler, V. Baggiolini, M. Carlà, M. Beck and K. Li.

+The interface of with matlab files was done with the contribution of D. Gamba and C. Hernalsteens.

+The interface with pyJapc was done thanks to the help fo T. Levens and M. Betz.

 ## Install the package
 You can install the package, for instance on the SWAN terminal (www.swan.cern.ch), using:
 ```